RadiRS/news-app/README.md

 # News Mobile App

 This is a simple mobile app for search and read articles.
-In this app using public API from http://developer.nytimes.com/.
+In this app using public API from http://developer.nytimes.com/ and https://uinames.com/.

 ## Getting Started